China March flash HSBC PMI contracts to 11-month low, fans policy easing expectations

 JPMorgan said the next RRR cut may come as soon as April.

-Asia stocks fell after the PMI report on Tuesday, with shares in Shanghai skidding more than 2 percent, while the Australian dollar dipped.
+Asia stocks fell after the PMI report on Tuesday, with shares in Shanghai skidding more than 2 percent, while the Australian dollar dipped AUD=D4.
 [MKTS/GLOB]

 However, a separate industry survey released by China Beige Book (CBB) on Monday showed that while Chinese firms grew even more wary of borrowing and investing in the first quarter, they still managed to defend profit margins thanks to lower input costs for commodities and labor.